 The Research Learning Pathway: Foundational Services is designed for researchers and research IT professionals who want to become more proficient in optimizing research on AWS.
 Learn how to use the right storage medium, remove heavy lifting with managed services, and reproduce research with containers and software-defined infrastructure.
 This learning pathway can be completed in just over seven hours, and courses range in length from five minutes to three hours each.
 We recommend you complete the courses you need in the sequence outlined here.

-- AWS Compute Services Overview (5 minutes): This course provides an overview of AWS compute services that empower you to build and run your business from the cloud in a way that suits your application needs.
+- AWS Compute Services Overview (40 minutes): This foundational course provides an overview of AWS compute services that empower you to build and run your workloads in the cloud in a way that suits your application needs.

 - Introduction to AWS Batch (15 minutes): In this course, we discuss AWS Batch, which is a fully managed batching process service.
 We also cover the theory of operations behind AWS Batch, help you get familiar with its concepts, and walk through a demonstration of AWS Batch.